This course is only available for students in the BA International Studies.

 This is a Hebrew course for beginners, which provides students with the basics.
 The course is based on an interactive method, giving space to the student to practice and to make sure he/she is progressing in the learning process.
 Based on an attractive text book, with audio visual material helping the student to efficiently improve pronunciation as well as listening and fluency skills, the course requires a lot of self-study at home.
 While learning the language, students will also be introduced to the Israeli cultural environment.

 This elementary course familiarises students with Hebrew script and phonetics and aims at giving them the possibility to understand basic structures of the language.
-With the complementing courses in the second year, it forms an integrated language course.
+With the following course in the second semester, it forms an integrated language course.
 At the end of the total learning process, participants will be able to read and understand simple texts (with help of the dictionary), to follow simple speeches, and to converse about routine matters.

 This course aims at the A1 level of the Common European Framework.